 Let me tell you a story to demonstrate this.

 Stubbornness (and perhaps a little desperation) won.
 I knew that I had to share this experience with her to make any more progress in therapy.
 So I shared “it” with her.
 I still remember how it felt to sit on that couch.
 Traffic was rushing by the window.
 Dusk outside and the office lights were dim.
-The therapy dog, Tao, was curled at my feet.
-He knew the reassurance of his wirehaired coat on my bare ankles would help.
+The therapy dog, Tao, curled up at my feet.
+The reassurance of his wire-haired coat on my bare ankles helped.

 As I shared my shameful secret with my therapist, I expected lava to flow from the earth, the sky to darken, and life to end as I knew it.